junowoz/junowoz/README.md

 # Welcome! 🌐

-Computer Engineering and Economics student deeply interested in Blockchain Engineering and cryptoeconomics, with experience in Software Development mainly using Front-End technologies:
+Computer Engineering and Economics student with experience in Software Development mainly using Front-End technologies.
+I am currently delving into:

-- HTML, CSS, JavaScript and SQL.
+- HTML, CSS, JavaScript and React.
+- SQL.
 - Agile software development methodologies (Kanban & GTD).
-- App prototyping with figma.
+- App prototyping with Figma.
 - Design thinking.
 - Open Source contribution.
+- Git & Github.

-I'm on track with learning more about Smart Contracts with Solidity and ReactJs.
+I'm deeply interested in Blockchain Engineering and Cryptoeconomics, so I'm on track with learning more about web3.js and Smart Contracts with Solidity.

 ---